ny000815/q_learn/l1/Joins.md

 \
 ```

-ooking more closely at `jan09C`, it doesn't look like a normal kdb+ table as there is a vertical line appearing between the columns `date` and `x`.
+looking more closely at `jan09C`, it doesn't look like a normal kdb+ table as there is a vertical line appearing between the columns `date` and `x`.
 This informs us that this table is actually a **keyed table** which we require to have in most kdb+ joins.
 But how do we create keyed tables explicitly ?
 Well, we have two choices:

 1. Using the syntax above - we can use a by clause
 2. Using [xkey](https://code.kx.com/q/ref/keys/#xkey) or [!(bang)](https://code.kx.com/q/ref/enkey/)